The Slime Pits

 The wide open floors and caustic walls make it impossible to effectively bottleneck opponents; expect to be swarmed by slime creatures and worse if you rush in too quickly.
 Fortunately, almost every monster here is mindless and silent, making it easy to creep forward, attract the attention of a single opponent, and lure it back a safe distance before killing it in privacy.
 When possible, limit yourself to quiet spells unless you feel confident about reliably nuking herds of jellies.

 One thing to keep in mind about the monsters you find in Slime is that few possess resistances other than poison or acid, and even fewer have any AC or EV worth mentioning.
-The lack of EV means that low-accuracy, high-damage spells such as Iron Shot, Crystal Spear, or the various bolt spells are highly effective, while the lack of AC can make spells such as Airstrike or Lee's Rapid Deconstruction (but not Shatter!) quite effective.
+The major exceptions are rockslimes.
+The lack of EV means that low-accuracy, high-damage spells such as Iron Shot, Lehudib's Crystal Spear, or Starburst are highly effective, while the lack of AC can make spells such as Airstrike or Lee's Rapid Deconstruction (but not Shatter!) quite effective.

 Alternatively, you can avoid all of this conflict by worshiping Jiyva, the god of slimes.
 Doing so will render all monsters in the Slime Pits neutral to you, and at high enough piety, the walls of the vaults will disappear, allowing you to grab the rune and the loot.
 Of course, said loot will swiftly be devoured by nearby wandering slimes, so if you want any of it, act quickly; a potion of haste, Swiftness, and Apportation can all help you save particularly choice bits from being devoured (though at the very least, you'll be left with the artefacts and the rune).